LegacyTemplates/react-spa/README.md

     $ npm run dev

 This initially generates a full development build of your Web App then stays running in the background to process files as they’re changed.
-This enables the normal dev workflow of running your ASP.NET Web App from VS.NET, saving changes locally which are then reloaded using ServiceStack’s built-in hot reloading.
+This enables the normal dev workflow of running your ASP.NET Web App, saving changes locally which are then reloaded using ServiceStack’s built-in hot reloading.
 Alternatively hitting `F5` will refresh the page and view the latest changes.

 Each change updates the output dev resources so even if you stop the dev task your Web App remains in a working state that’s viewable when running the ASP.NET Web App.